 A gorilla trekking permit includes entry into the National Park, experienced ranger guides who will escort you while sharing unlimited gorilla facts, one hour with the gorillas themselves and – most importantly – bragging rights in the form of a gorilla trekking certificate.
 Woo hoo.

-In 2016/2017, a Uganda gorilla trekking permit costs US $600.
+In 2017, a Uganda gorilla trekking permit costs US $600.
 During the low seasons of April, May and November, the Uganda Wildlife Authority (UWA) offers tourists gorilla trekking permits at a discounted rate of $450 per person.
-You can download a copy of the Uganda Wildlife Authority UWA-Tariff-2016-2017 park entrance and activity fees
+You can download a copy of the Uganda Wildlife Authority UWA-Tariff-2016-2017 park entrance and activity fees.

-Rwanda gorilla trekking permit costs US $750 throughout the year.
+May 2017: Rwanda gorilla trekking permits will now cost US $1,500 throughout the year.
+The price increase will not affect tourists who had already purchased their tickets at the time of this announcement.
 Rwanda does not offer any gorilla permit discounts.

 Low season discounts?